Global markets ignore Ukraine in a week renewing interest bets

 Russian stocks

-Russian stocks suffered a rough ride, Thursday, as they returned to limited trading after a month of halting trading due to the war in Ukraine and Western sanctions.
+Russian stocks suffered a rough ride, Thursday, as they returned to limited trading following a month of halting trading due to the war in Ukraine and Western sanctions.
 Volatility continued on Friday, and the MOEX Russia index fell sharply, erasing most of the previous session’s gains.

 Japan shares

-The Japanese Nikkei index rose for the ninth consecutive session Friday, in the longest streak of consecutive gains since September 2019; Investors repurchased cheap stocks even after the recent rally prompted traders to take profits.
+The Japanese Nikkei index rose for the ninth consecutive session Friday, in the longest streak of consecutive gains since September 2019; Investors repurchased cheap stocks even following the recent rally prompted traders to take profits.

 The Nikkei index changed its direction, rising 0.14% to 28149.84 points, as the index climbed 4.93% this week.